 A Distributed Denial of Service (DDoS) attack is an attempt to make an online service unavailable by overwhelming it with huge volumes of traffic from multiple sources.
 Quite simply, hackers will try and crash a website by flooding it with more traffic than the server can handle.

 These attacks can range in severity and are often used as a smokescreen while hackers conduct more invasive attacks in the background.

-DDoS attacks have been growing in size, scale and sophistication, and they have the potential to cause great damage to an organisation.
+DDoS attacks are continually evolving in size and scope, and can cause great damage to an organisation.
 This can include loss of data, loss of revenue, reputational damage, loss of customers and investment into new security measures.